ARM-software/SCP-firmware/module/thermal_mgmt/doc/thermal_mgmt.md

 The coefficient used as an allocation factor for a specific actor.
 Its value can be "any" and expresses the corresponding weight an actor has over the others.

+### Thermal protection

+There is the possibility to configure a temperature protection that allows to configure two different alarms, warning and critical.
+They can be configured independently but the critical level should be above the one for warning.
+A callback can be configured for each threshold in order for an additional module to take action to reduce the temperature or initiate a power-down sequence.

 ## Power models